Things to do in Bandung, Indonesia

 Phone: +62 22 2017812

 It’s 3-hectare sculpture park housing the collection of old and new under-construction artwork by celebrated artist Nyoman Nuarta, who is best known for works such as Garuda Wisnu Kencana in Bali.
 Some of them are placed outdoors, surrounded by all these towering trees, making up for a scenic sculpture park.
-Most of works are made out of copper, brass and molten metal.
+Most works are made of copper, brass, and molten metal.

 Nuarta’s journey with this craft was very inspiring.
 In fact, we were lucky to have him join us in the middle of our tour.
-He got to share with us his insights including the many challenges that he and his team encounter whilst creating art in the midst of conflicting ideals.
+He got to share his insights with us, including the many challenges he and his team encountered whilst creating art amidst conflicting ideals.
 When asked what his main inspiration is behind his passion, he quipped that his country’s problems are.
 And he hopes that his works of art can contribute to finding a solution to all that.
 When we got to his workshop for works that are currently under construction, I was blown away by their great attention to detail!

 Book via Agoda